-THC binds strongly to the cannabinoid receptor CB1, which is responsible for the psychoactive effect.
+THC binds strongly to the cannabinoid receptor CB1, responsible for the psychoactive effect.

-Over time THC reduces the number of available cannabinoid receptors.
+Over time, THC reduces the number of available cannabinoid receptors.

-After a break from THC, the same users returned to lower dosages, and their cannabinoid receptor levels had returned to normal.
+After a break from THC, the same users returned to lower dosages, and their cannabinoid receptor levels returned to normal.

-How Does Reverse Tolerance Work?
+How Does CBD Reverse Tolerance?

 In some rare cases with alcohol, the opposite is experienced due to severe liver damage.